Igor Girkin: Chechen Wars

-Involvement in the War in Donbas and annexation of Crimea (2014)
+Annexation of Crimea and Donbas War (2014)

+Following the February 2014 Ukrainian revolution, there were pro-Russian, counter-revolutionary demonstrations in southeastern Ukraine.

 Crimea

-Girkin was one of the major "Russian self-defence" commanders in the 2014 Crimean crisis.
-In an interview on 22 January 2015, he explained that the "overwhelming national support for the self-defence" as portrayed by the Russian media was fiction, and a majority of the law enforcement, administration and army were opposed to it.
+Girkin was one of the commanders in Russia's annexation of Crimea, which immediately followed the revolution.
+In an interview on 22 January 2015, he explained that Russian media falsely portrayed Crimeans as supporting the annexation; Girkin said a majority of the local administration, law enforcement and army were opposed to it.
 Girkin stated that under his command, the rebels "collected" deputies into the chambers, and had to "forcibly drive the deputies to vote [to join Russia]".
 He was also reported to be instrumental in negotiating the 2014 defection of the Ukrainian Navy commander Denis Berezovsky.

 According to an accomplice, Girkin arrived in Crimea describing himself as the "Kremlin's emissary," and soon after formed the Crimean self-defense forces.
 His position was above that of self-declared Crimea prime minister Sergei Aksyonov.
 His main task in March 2014 was the accelerated military training of the newly formed Crimean forces, and selecting the best among them for transfer to the invasion of the Donbas.
 Girkin personally negotiated and oversaw the withdrawal of Ukrainian forces from Crimea.

-According to Girkin, he was in charge of the Simferopol Photogrammatic Center's assault.
+According to Girkin, he was in charge of the Simferopol Photogrammatic Center assault.